 If you’re seeing a lot of flakes on your dog’s coat, it’s time to get to the bottom of the issue with a professional.

-“If your pet’s skin is overly flaky, it is important to have them evaluated by a veterinarian to rule out any medical causes,” says Dr. Jennifer Johnson, of South Hingham Veterinary Services in Hingham, Massachusetts.
+“If your pet’s skin is overly flaky, it is important to have them evaluated by a veterinarian to rule out any medical causes,” says Dr. Jennifer Johnson, head veterinarian and founder of South Hingham Veterinary Services in Hingham, Massachusetts.

 If you notice certain seasonal patterns, be sure to mention this to your vet.
 Dandruff can appear anywhere on your dog’s body.